 Whilst the Maldives does also have lots of luxury resorts that can easily cost over $1,000 per night, they also have a lot more choice and a lot more budget options when compared with Bora Bora.

-The Maldives has around 9 times more hotels than Bora Bora so there’s lots of choice at every price level.
+The Maldives also has around 9 times more hotels than Bora Bora so there’s lots of choice at every price level.

 You can easily do a vacation in the Maldives on a budget but this is virtually impossible in Bora Bora.